NFL Rumors: Cam Newton And Carolina Panthers Headed For Inevitable Split

 There has been speculation for months that the Panthers are ready to move on from the former No. 1 overall pick, and Scott Fowler of the Charlotte Observer reported that it is now appears set in stone.
 Fowler noted that the small signs that started showing up during the season are starting to culminate into an almost-certain scenario where the Panthers let Newton go and move into a rebuilding phase.

-He noted that new head coach Matt Rhule had had plenty of chances to declare Newton the team’s starting quarterback in the 2020 season, but he has not.
+He noted that new head coach Matt Rhule had plenty of chances to declare Newton the team’s starting quarterback in the 2020 season, but he has not.
 That silence on Newton speaks volumes, Fowler wrote.

 “And each time, when asked, [Rhule and Panthers owner David Tepper] have contorted themselves like pretzels to make sure not to make any sort of commitment, while also trying very hard not to say anything controversial,” he wrote.

-Tepper did expound a bit on Newton’s injured foot, saying that is a big concern for the team and that they won’t be able to make any assessment on where Cam stands until he’s healthy again.
+Tepper did expound a bit on Newton’s injured foot, saying that is a big concern for the team and that they won’t be able to make an assessment on where Cam stands until he’s healthy again.

 As The Inquisitr reported last month, there is rising speculation that the Panthers will try to trade Newton as soon as he’s back to 100 percent.
 Speaking on CBS Sports Radio, NFL.com insider Ian Rapoport said that Panthers are waiting until Newton has fully recovered before trying to trade him, which would likely be in March.